 - I The WISE Prize for Education, the first major global prize of its kind, recognizes an individual or a team for an outstanding, world-class contribution to the field.
-The WISE Prize for Education Laureates are Sir Fazle Hasan Abed of Bangladesh, Founder and Chairman of BRAC, Dr. Madhav Chavan of India, Co-Founder and CEO of Pratham, Ms Vicky Colbert of Colombia, Founder and Director of Fundacion Escuela Nueva, Ms Ann Cotton of the United Kingdom, Founder and President of Camfed International, Dr. Sakena Yacoobi of Afghanistan/the USA, Founder and Executive Director of the Afghan Institute of Learning (AIL), and Dr. Patrick Awuah of Ghana, President and Co-Founder of Ashesi University. - I WISE Learners' Voice brings the all-important views of the youth to the task of rethinking education.
-A selected group of young education leaders participate in practical workshops and various online and on-site activities throughout the year to implement projects in their own communities. - I WISE Accelerator supports the development of recent innovations in ed-tech by offering tailor-made mentorship and serving as an intermediary for potential partners, donors and investors. - I WISE Emerging Leaders aims to cultivate the next generation of systems leaders in education with the tools, skills, community, and mindset required to transform their communities and change systems.
+The WISE Prize for Education Laureates are Sir Fazle Hasan Abed of Bangladesh, Founder and Chairman of BRAC, Dr. Madhav Chavan of India, Co-Founder and CEO of Pratham, Ms Vicky Colbert of Colombia, Founder and Director of Fundacion Escuela Nueva, Ms Ann Cotton of the United Kingdom, Founder and President of Camfed International, Dr. Sakena Yacoobi of Afghanistan/the USA, Founder and Executive Director of the Afghan Institute of Learning (AIL), Dr. Patrick Awuah of Ghana, President and Co-Founder of Ashesi University, and Larry Rosenstock, CEO and Founding Principal of High Tech High. - WISE Learners' Voice is a program that provides middle- and high-school students in Qatar with self-expression skills so they can voice their opinions and engage in civic participation. - WISE Accelerator supports the development of recent innovations in ed-tech by offering tailor-made mentorship and serving as an intermediary for potential partners, donors and investors. - WISE Emerging Leaders is a yearlong fellowship program that aims to cultivate the next generation of systems leaders in education with the tools, skills, community, and mindset required to transform their communities and change systems.communities and change systems. - I WISE Living Lab is a global community of practice that aims to identify shared challenges and contextualized solutions in designing and implementing Learning Ecosystems. - I WISE ALL-IN: The WISE Agile Leaders of Learning Innovation Network (ALL-IN) was established in 2017 as a global community of practice for educational leadership experts that research, design, and advocate for high quality school leadership policies, that prepare and support school systems in educating the learners of today and the future. - IELL: The WISE Empowering Leaders of Learning (ELL) program is a Qatar-based school leadership development program operated by WISE in partnership with Qatar's Ministry of Education and Higher Education that supports educators in their development of leadership for learning skills to improve student outcomes.

 - I WISE Innovators' Directory is a platform intended to help practitioners share their knowledge and experience and build new bridges between challenges and solutions.
-It showcases innovative education projects and offers a forum for discussions, allowing thinkers and doers to connect and collaborate. - I WISE Ed.review offers a daily selection of cutting-edge news, insight and innovative trends in education.
-Content is hand-picked and provided in Arabic, English, Chinese, French and Spanish.
-Experts and individual contributors offer indepth insights into key questions, challenges and opportunities. - I WISE Research brings key topics to the forefront of the global education debate and reflects the priorities of the Qatar National Research Strategy.
+It showcases innovative education projects and offers a forum for discussions, allowing thinkers and doers to connect and collaborate. - I WISE Words is a platform of community-driven written works that share insights on innovative trends in education.
+Experts and individual contributors offer in-depth insights into key questions, challenges and opportunities in the world of education. - I WISE Research brings key topics to the forefront of the global education debate and reflects the priorities of the Qatar National Research Strategy.
 In collaboration with recognized experts, researchers and thought-leaders, WISE has produced timely, comprehensive reports featuring concrete and improved practices from around the world as well as recommendations for policy-makers, educators and change makers.